-Your pre-transplant nurse coordinator tracks your treatment prior to your transplant admission and plans the necessary treatment and testing you will need to get ready for transplant.
-They also plan your donor's schedule.
-The transplant coordinator is your primary point of contact as you work your way to your transplant.
+Your pre-transplant nurse coordinator tracks your treatment prior to your CAR-T admission and plans the necessary treatment and testing you will need to get ready for the therapy.
+The transplant coordinator is your primary point of contact as you work your way to your infusion day.

-Inpatient Nurses
+Inpatient and Outpatient Nurses

-These nurses are trained and experienced in the care and specific needs of bone marrow transplant patients.
+These nurses are trained and experienced in the care and specific needs of bone marrow transplant and CAR-T patients.
 Your inpatient staff nurses organize your care from the time you are admitted until you are discharged from the hospital.
 Once admitted, your nurse will begin education and what you should expect throughout the process.
 They will also be available to help you and your family with physical or emotional problems as they may arise.
 Throughout your hospitalization, they will provide ongoing education about the transplant process in preparation for your discharge.
 Majority of the inpatient staff nurses are certified in bone marrow transplant and hold a specific certification that you may see on their badges called the BMTCN.